-Before offering you a chart, which clipped and pasted onto a card for your recipe file will be your purchasing as well as cooking guide, let’s highlight these methods of cookery…
+Before offering you a chart, which clipped and pasted onto a card for your recipe file will be your purchasing as well as preparation guide, let’s highlight these methods of cookery…

-- Brown meat on all sides slowly in a heavy utensil.
+- Sear product on all sides slowly in a heavy utensil.
 This develops the nice brown color and also adds to the flavor.
-You may or may not dredge the meat in flour first–it does help to develop a deeper brown–but if you do, fat should be added to the pan.
-When not flour-dredged, the meat may be browned without fat being added.
+You may or may not dredge in flour first–it does help to develop a deeper brown–but if you do, fat should be added to the pan.
+When not flour-dredged, it may be seared without fat being added.

 - After browning season with salt and pepper; spices, herbs and vegetables may also be added.
 Seasoning is important with these cuts and you can do much to add flavor to the end product by adding an extra dash of seasoning at this stage of cooking.

-A tasty accompaniment of any braised meat is the gravy made from the liquid in which the meat is cooked.
+A tasty accompaniment of any braised meat is the gravy made from the juices in which it was simmered and heated.
 It also contains good food nutrients too.
-So serve the liquid as a sauce or gravy; it may be thickened if desired.
+So serve this as a sauce or gravy; it may be thickened if desired.

-- Simmer meat, tightly covered, until tender.
-Overcooked or boiled, it will be flavorless and stringy, hard to slice.
+- Simmer, tightly covered, until tender.
+Overdone or boiled, it will be flavorless and stringy, hard to slice.
 And it will also shrink!
 If you plan to serve the meat cold, let it cool and then chill it in the stock.
 This preserves flavor and prevents shrinkage.

 |From||You Get||Braise||Simmer in Liquid|